sine2pi/ASR-model/README.md

 NLP/ASR multimodal modal with f0 modulated relative positional embeddings.
 For research/testing.
+Why work on this?
+Because "more compute" is not the answer.
 ----

 multi feature encoder, features = ["spectrogram", "waveform", "pitch", "phase", "envelope"]